boxyhq/website/docs/directory-sync/api-reference.md

 ---

-### List directories
+### Get directories

-List all the available directory connections.
+Get the list of directories for the given tenant and product.
+A tenant can have multiple directories for same or different products.

 #### Request